cncf/glossary/content/en/automation.md

 Automation is a term for technology applications where human input is minimized.
 When any process is set-up in a way which requires less or zero human intervention is known as automation.
-For example Chatbots - You must have visited a page which as soon as you open responds with a "hi" message thus addressing your presence, that is automation.
+For example chatbots - You must have visited a page which as soon as you open responds with a "hi" message thus addressing your presence, that is automation.
 Like this automation is being used in variety of industries like medical, automobile, packaging etc.

 ## Problem it addresses